jhollway/jameshollway.com/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Co-Director of the Global Governance Centre, Professor of International Relations and Political Science
+role: Co-Director of the Global Governance Centre, Professor of International Relations and Political Science, and President of the Global Governance Research Centre Consortium

 # Organizations/Affiliations
 organizations: